Whether you’re taking a vacation to Mexico, Spain, or a city with a large Spanish-speaking population, knowing how to speak Spanish can be a big help!

 Find out if your new friend volunteers and you’ll often discover a window into what matters most to them.
 Meaningful conversations create lasting friendships!

 19. ¿Vas/va al gimnasio o participas/participa en otras actividades para hacer ejercicio?
 (Do you go to the gym or do other activities as exercise?)

 Exercising together is a fun activity that can really break the ice among new friends.
 See if your conversation partner enjoys playing soccer, taking walks, or riding bikes.

 20. ¿Tienes mascota/tiene mascota?
 (Do you have a pet?)

 Spanish questions about our most beloved companions are guaranteed to start a long and fun conversation.
 Dig deeper and ask about the animal’s name, breed, size, etc.

-With any of these Spanish phrases and questions, you’ll be able to easily get some Spanish conversation practice time in.
+With any of these easy Spanish phrases and questions, you can easily get some Spanish conversation practice time in.
 Don’t be shy – people love it when you make an effort to speak in their native language.

 Want to start forming some of your own unique questions?
 Check out this quick video lesson about how to structure questions in Spanish.

-Starting daily conversations with these questions will help you learn Spanish even faster.
+Starting daily conversations with these questions will help you learn easy Spanish phrases even faster.
 So go ahead and start getting to know someone, en español.
 Good luck!